The one-shot problem: Solution to an open question of finite-fuel singular control with discretionary stopping: Analysis of the case

-Recalling Definition \ref{def:rr}, this candidate is reasonable since Proposition \ref{prop:monotonicity} establishes that the boundary $G$ is repelling for $c\in(0,c_0)$.
+Recalling Definition \ref{def:rr}, this candidate is reasonable since Proposition~\ref{prop:monotonicity} and Corollary~\ref{cor:c1} establish that the boundary $G$ is well-defined and repelling for all $c\in (0,c_0]$.
 We have from \eqref{cor:1/2d0}--\eqref{eq:FGdef} that $\lim_{c\to 0}F(c) = \fotd$.
-However, as noted at the start of Section \ref{Sec:verification2}, the value of the absorbing boundary when $c=0$ is $F(0) = f_0$.
-Since $\fotd < f_0$ (cf. \eqref{eq:longineq1}), the absorbing boundary is therefore discontinuous at $c=0$.
+However, as noted at the start of Section~\ref{Sec:verification2}, the value of the absorbing boundary when $c=0$ is $F(0) = f_0$.
+Since $\fotd < f_0$ (cf.~\eqref{eq:longineq1}), the absorbing boundary is therefore discontinuous at $c=0$.
 Next we extend this candidate to all fuel levels, proceeding in two stages (intermediate and large fuel).

-\subsubsection{Intermediate fuel: $c \in [c_0, \ol{c})$}
+\subsubsection{Intermediate fuel: $c \in (c_0, \ol{c}]$}